Crossing Borders with Ecuador MotoDreamer Part 1. So, have you, as an Adventure Motorcycle Touring Rider, got this experience on your bucket list?

 - Don’t plan your days based on distance alone.
 Instead, plan for strenuous riding and unexpected delays.
 A 400km ride may be a breeze where you’re from.
-But in much of Ecuador, it may well be dawn to dusk endeavor.
+But in much of Ecuador, it may well be a dawn to dusk endeavor.

 Plan your stops in towns below 2,500m in altitude before you embark on those high mountain roads.
 Quito sits at 2,850m – and so is actually a good base for acclimatizing.
 Despite being high enough itself to induce altitude sickness in some folk for a day or two.

-If your route has quite a rapid elevation gain, take frequent rest stops.
+If your route has quite a rapid elevation gain, then take frequent rest stops.
 Rember, most importantly, stay hydrated!

 Dehydration will compound the effects of altitude sickness and can lead to things becoming more serious.

 Unless you’re planning on mountain-climbing any 5000m peaks, the altitudes you hit while riding Ecuador generally shouldn’t cause any severe health problems.

 Suppose you feel the symptoms of altitude sickness coming on.
 For example, headache, shortness of breath, dizziness, lethargy, and loss of appetite.